Assistant Professor of FinanceGeorgia Institute of Technology Scheller College of Business

 Do Empty Creditors Matter?

-I examine the effect of credit default swaps (CDSs) on the restructuring of distressed firms.
-Theoretically, I show that if bondholders are insured with CDSs, the participation rate in a restructuring decreases.
-Using a sample of distressed exchange offers, I estimate that the participation rate is 29% lower if the firm has CDSs traded on its debt, compared to an unconditional mean of 54%.
-I use the introduction of the Big Bang protocol as a natural experiment.
+We examine the effect of credit default swaps (CDSs) on the restructuring of distressed firms.
+Theoretically, we show that if bondholders are insured with CDSs, the participation rate in a restructuring decreases.
+Using a sample of distressed exchange offers, we estimate that the participation rate is 29% lower if the firm has CDSs traded on its debt, compared to an unconditional mean of 54%.
+We use the introduction of the Big Bang protocol as a natural experiment.
 The results suggest that firms with CDSs find it difficult to reduce debt out-of-court, which is inefficient because it increases the likelihood of future bankruptcy.

 Shareholder Monitoring with